-These websites can be highly professional, looking the part and have taken in many investors.
+These websites and adverts can be highly professional, looking the part and have taken in many investors.
 So, if you are thinking of working with a new financial adviser, it may be sensible to check the contact details on the website are correct.
-This link will allow you to verify company addresses and contact details for regulated advisers.
+This link will allow you to verify company addresses and contact details for regulated advisers with the pensions regulator.

 It only takes minutes to click on the link and search for a financial adviser to see whether they are on the list.
 In reality, it probably takes less time than it does to make a cup of coffee!

 Pension switching and transfers